FOSSEE/st-scripts/loading-data-from-files.rst

 {{{ Screen shows welcome slide }}}

-Until now, all the plots we have made use analytic functions.
-We have been using analytic functions to generate a sequence of points and plotting them, against another sequence of points.
-But, this is not what we do most often.
 We often require to plot points obtained from experimental observations.

-.. #[punch: the initial part of the paragraph may be removed, to make
-    this a more generic LO?]

-.. #[Nishanth]: The paragraph can be removed.

 In this tutorial we shall learn to read data from files and save it into sequences that can later be used to plot.

 {{{ Show the outline for this tutorial }}}

 We shall use the ``loadtxt`` command to load data from files.
-We will be looking at how to get multiple columns of data into multiple sequences.
+We will be looking at how to read a file with multiple columns of data and load each column of data into a sequence.

-.. #[Nishanth]: can be "How to read a file with multiple columns of
-                data and load each column of data into a sequence."

 {{{ switch back to the terminal }}}